oetterer/test/docs/contributing.md

 5. Document the new component in [components.md]
 6. Add tests for your new class.
 For guidelines on unit testing see information on [mediawiki.org](mw-testing)
-7. Adjust existing tests / prover:
+7. Adjust existing tests / provider:
   * `AbstractComponentTest::allComponentsProvider()`
   * `ComponentLibraryTest::testCanCompileMagicWordsArray`
   * `ComponentLibraryTest::compileParserHookStringProvider`